 When you are trying to see if a loved one is using drugs and experiencing addiction or substance abuse because of it, there are certain signs to look for.
 The signs include being able to recognize symptoms of unhealthy drug misuse and abuse as well as intoxication.

-One of the most common signs of unhealthy or abusive drug use in a loved one is problems concerning their career or their education.
-If they are frequently missing work or school commitments that can mean they are struggling with drug misuse.
+One of the most common signs of unhealthy or abusive drug use in a loved one is problems concerning their career or education.
+If they are frequently missing work or school commitments, that can mean they are struggling with drug misuse.
 Additionally, if they are suddenly disinterested in school activities or work agreements, it could be connected to drug misuse.
 Lastly, if their grades or work performance suddenly decreases in value, they may be letting their drug misuse affect their education or work.

 Finally, the last two indications of unhealthy drug misuse are extreme changes in behavior and financial problems.
 Changes in Behavior can span from trying to keep family members or friends away from their personal spaces, being secretive about where they are going and who their friends are, changes in personality, extreme moodiness, and relationship issues within friendships and romantic relationships.